Mahshi- Egyptian stuffed veggies

 stuffing mix

-If you are using eggplant, toss those into the pan you cooked the meat in to sear the skins.
+If you are using eggplant, after coring them you should toss them into the pan you cooked the meat in to sear the skins.
 This will make them palatable after boiling.
-No need to do this with the squash, which has softer skin.
+There’s no need to do this with the squash, which has softer skin.

 searing eggplant